1.0 This Practice Direction:

 4.0 Disclosure of Documentary Evidence

-4.2 Parties must disclose all other evidence to the Tribunal and to the other parties no later than three (3) weeks before the hearing date.
-Parties should take particular care to disclose additional evidence (e.g. medical reports) they intend to use at the hearing that became available after filing the COA.
+4.1 Parties must disclose all other evidence to the Tribunal and to the other parties no later than three (3) weeks before the hearing date.
+Parties should take particular care to disclose additional evidence (e.g. medical reports) they intend to use at the hearing that became available after filing the Confirmation of Appeal (COA).

 5.0 Disclosure of Related Issues